snapdragonxc/HoustonKemp/README.md

 ```
 npm run start
 ```
-and navigate to 'localhost:8080' in your web browser
+and navigate to 'localhost:8080' in your web browser.